eggheads/eggdrop/doc/sphinx_source/tutorials/tlssetup.rst

 Protecting Botnet Communications
 --------------------------------
-Eggdrop has the ability to protect botnet (direct bot to bot) communications wth TLS.
+Eggdrop has the ability to protect botnet (direct bot to bot) communications with TLS.

 Configuration File Preparation - Generating Keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^